jrmak/FNNR-ABM-Primate/README.md

 An overview of Mesa can be found at: https://mesa.readthedocs.io/en/master/overview.html A more thorough doc can be found at: https://media.readthedocs.org/pdf/mesa/latest/mesa.pdf

 Documentation for this project--as well as the source code available for download--can be found here.
-Please refer to the User's Manual.
+Please refer to the User's Manual or the QGIS Quickstart Guide.

 Instructions for Running the Code:
 1. Have Python 3.X installed, as well as the Mesa (which comes with dependencies such as numpy, pandas, and tornado) and matplotlib libraries.